caterinatasinato/python-projects/README.md

 The data used in this project is sourced from a CSV file named `formula1_data.csv`.

+### Dataset Structure

+The dataset `formula1_data.csv` contains the results of the 2008 Formula 1 World Championship season.
+It consists of 180 rows and the following 5 columns:

+1. **Driver:** Name of the Driver
+2. **Team:** Constructor for which the driver races
+3. **Race:** City where the Grand Prix was held
+4. **Country:** Country where the Grand Prix was held
+5. **Position:** A number between 0 and 8 representing the driver's position in the race (0 means the driver did not finish in the top 8).

 ## Usage

 1. Ensure you have the CSV file `formula1_data.csv` in the project directory.